30th March 2017

 A source of information and debate www.glassmessages.com

-A good site specialising in Art Nouveau/Art Deco glass www.MandDMoir.co.uk
+Another good site, this time specialising in Art Nouveau/Art Deco glass www.MandDMoir.co.uk

 Glass Etc, a glass gallery and more in Rye owned by Andy and Helen McConnell www.decanterman.com